FutureIdiot/Knowledge-Compass-Agent/README.md

 Local-first learning-path navigation with an evolving multi-agent architecture.

 ## Overview

-Compass Agent is an experimental project that explores how a learning assistant can be turned into a more structured, controllable agent system.
+Compass is an experimental project that explores how a learning assistant can be turned into a more structured, controllable agent system.

 The goal is to help a user: